next-multilingual/next-multilingual/src/messages/routes.md

   code and can become complex/fragile when trying to automate the process.
 - Using the right file format: a lot of solutions out there use JSON to store strings.
 While this can be convenient for developers, there is no way to provide context (comments) with the strings.
-This is why it's better to use a widely supported format like the Java Bundle `.propeties` files to make sure that linguists will have all the information they need when translating a string.
-Other benefits of using `.propeties` files is that they only support key and values unlike JSON for example.
+This is why it's better to use a widely supported format like the Java Bundle `.properties` files to make sure that linguists will have all the information they need when translating a string.
+Other benefits of using `.properties` files is that they only support key and values unlike JSON for example.
 They are also well integrated with IDEs which can often bundle the files together and compare strings across languages.
 - Using unique keys: developers do not like repetition in code and reusability is always the preferred approach.
 This